Ardene House cares for all pets – large or small, dog or cat, exotic or bird and offers an extensive range of services.

 Please be aware that because of the nature of Out of Hours emergencies, a night-time or weekend appointment will be more expensive than seeing a vet during usual hours.
 Vets Now will discuss this with you at the time of your appointment and before commencing any treatment.
 Please consider pet insurance to give you peace of mind that your pet will be able to receive the best possible care 24 hours a day.

-If your pet were seriously sick or injured and required major surgery and/or an extended hospital stay, would you be willing to spend £1,000 or £5,000 if required, or £400 per month for long term medication?
+If your pet was seriously sick or injured and required major surgery and/or an extended hospital stay, would you be willing to spend £1,000 or £5,000 if required, or £400 per month for long term medication?
 If your answer is yes, but you’re worried about how you would afford it, then you should at least look into purchasing pet insurance.

 If you already have insurance and are considering changing insurance companies, please give this considerable thought as changing policies after a condition has occurred can lead to exclusions on the future policy.

-However, there are many insurance companies available and we recommend all clients make full enquiries before purchasing any insurance product.
+There are many insurance companies available and we recommend all clients make full enquiries before purchasing any insurance product.

 Just like humans, as our pets age, their health needs change and it is important for owners to watch them closely to make sure that they remain healthy.
 This is especially true with cats, who hide their illness well.
 Sometimes, by the times that you realize that your cat is sick, it is too late.